 It is comprised of hospitals, medical centers and one of the nation's largest group practices, the Henry Ford Medical Group, which includes more than 1,200 physicians practicing in over 40 specialties.
 The System's flagship, Henry Ford Hospital in Detroit, is a Level 1 Trauma Center recognized for clinical excellence in cardiology, cardiovascular surgery, neurology and neurosurgery, orthopedics, sports medicine, multi-organ transplants and cancer treatment.

-With more than 23,000 employees, Henry Ford Health System is the fifth-largest employer in metro Detroit, and among the most diverse.
-Generating more than $1.7 billion of annual economic stimulus, it proudly acts as one of Michigan's anchor institutions.
+With more than 30,000 employees, Henry Ford Health System is the fifth-largest employer in metro Detroit, and among the most diverse.

 In 1986, HAP joined the Henry Ford Health System family.
 We’ve been working together ever since to bring the best care and coverage to our patients and members in Michigan.

 Today, more than ever, we’re connecting our resources to bring you the highest quality health care at the best value.